 Last week has been a really crazy week, too many things happened at the last moment that I ended up with 100 hour work week.
 On top of that, my mama made an unplanned visit to KL for 10 days, where she dominates my kitchen – she has her set of rules in the kitchen, so I’d rather stay out when she’s cooking.
 Of course I get to eat her delicious cooking, it’s just I don’t get to cook..
 Finally back to a slow peaceful day, I able to continue with my posting..

-When my man came back from Syria 3 weeks ago, he brought back lots fresh fruits & nuts (on my requests) and many interesting kitchen gadgets.
+When my business partner came back from Syria 3 weeks ago, he brought back lots fresh fruits & nuts (on my requests) and many interesting kitchen gadgets.
 One of the gadgets is the Dolma Machine, which he so excitedly demonstrate how it works.
-Other than the Dolma Machine being an ingenious invention, I think he is trying to hint that I should be cooking dolma more often
+Other than the Dolma Machine being an ingenious invention, I think he is trying to hint that I should cook dolma more often for him.

 As fresh grape leaves are not commonly available, you can buy jarred grape leaves in Middle Eastern stores.
 Jarred grape leaves are very salty from the brine solution, so remember to soak the grape leaves before using.